-We were both surprised at the amount of money he was able to make.
+We were both surprised at the amount of money he was able to make with his homemade lemonade stand.
 And unlike his mama, he’s an extrovert who loves meeting and chatting with new people so this also happened to be a very fun job for him too.

 As his mom, I was happy that he was able to learn a few lessons in the process too: